notawakestudio/NUSConnect-Docs/docs/DeveloperGuide.md

   create a post if there’s no post for that question.
 If there’s already a post, he can check and comment on that existing post.

-So technically every question will have one unique post where people can continue the discussion over many semesters.
+So technically every question will have posts where people can continue the discussion over many semesters.
 On the other hand, these posts will only be generated if ever someone needs an explanation.
 Thus, if the question is easy and no one had any issue with the question, there won’t be a post for that